-Figure 7-9 REPO (Normally Open) cable connection
+Figure 7-8 REPO (Normally Open) cable connection

-NOTICE: 1.
-Ensure that the plug of REPO have been correctly connected to the corresponding Pin of port J14, and that the REPO cable is connected securely in order to ensure that the REPO is not activated inadvertently as the result of poor contacts.
+Ensure that the plug of REPO have been correctly connected to the corresponding Pin of port J14, and that the REPO cable is securely connected to ensure that the REPO is not activated inadvertently as the result of poor contacts.
+When the REPO switch is triggered at the user-end, the UPS generates an alarm and immediately cuts off the output, and the UPS does not automatically return to the normal operating state.
+At this point, it is necessary to change the REPO switch state, and the UPS manually switched on.

-When the REPO switch at the user-end is triggered, the UPS will generate an alarm and cut off the output immediately, and the UPS will not return to the normal operating state automatically.
-At this point, it is necessary to change the REPO switch state, and switch the UPS on manually.
-REPO switch is only valid for the specified unit in parallel system.
+3. REPO switch is only valid for the specified unit in parallel system.

-NOTE 1.
-We recommend using 0.82 mm2 ~ 0.33 mm2 signal cable (18AWG~33AWG), the cable length should not be more than 10m.

-2. If the REPO has been configured to trip an electronically controlled circuit breaker switch, after the REPO has been activated it will be necessary to re-arm the switch before restarting the UPS.
+We recommend using 0.82mm ~ 0.33mm signal cable (18AWG~33AWG), the cable length should not be more than 10m.
+If the REPO has been configured to trip an electronically controlled circuit breaker switch, after the REPO has been activated it will be necessary to re-arm the switch before restarting the UPS.